 Exterior view of Oskar Schindler's Factory in Krakow, Poland.

-• Explore rooms filled with personal stories, photographs, and objects that honor Oskar Schindler’s efforts to save over 1,000 Jews.
+• Explore rooms filled with personal narratives, photographs, and artifacts that celebrate Oskar Schindler's heroic efforts to rescue over 1,000 Jews during this dark period in history.

 Couple exploring street signs inside Oskar Schindler's Factory, Krakow.